 On the left: the cradle of civilization.
 (One can still see today why).

 On the right: regime switches when agents have different preferences about a regime, demonstrate if their expectation of a switch is sufficiently high compared to their individual cost of demonstration and rationally infer other's preference from the mass of demonstrators in each period.
+"Demonstration" may be replaced by "investment" in a mcro-economic model.
 Regime switches occur as surprises but seem "obvious" ex post.
 (See how the probability distribution sharpens after a switch).
-The expected payoff of demonstration with a cost c when all agents with a cost less than c demonstrate is picture on the right.
+The expected payoff of demonstration with a cost c when all agents with a cost less than c demonstrate is pictured on the right.
 Red under perfect information, blue under imperfect information.
 (See "Coordinating Regime Switches").

 Say's law ?

 In the second half of the sixteenth century, under Philip II in Spain, the public debt reached, for the first time in history , the "modern" level about 60 % of domestic production.
 Most of the long-term debt, perpetual bonds called juros, was guaranteed by the fixed contribution of cities to the central government.
 Each city paid its contribution (encabezamiento) to the central government after deducting interests juros issued on itself.
 The bondholders had a direct control over the service of their bonds through their local government.
 This control reinforced the credibility of the public debt and reduced its cost to the central government.
 The contributions of 18 major cities were determined by a simple majority vote in the Cortes.
 Their total imposed de facto a ceiling on the service of the debt and therefore on its amount.